Diplomacy - Available Virtually or In-person

 What characterises mastery of this skill?

-Diplomatic employees handle conflicts well.
-They are able to identify the interests of different parties and are open to negotiate and compromise their own interests in order to find a solution for everyone.
-They express openness and interest in others, show empathy and are at the same time equipped with excellent communication skills, persuasion, and assertiveness.
+Diplomatic employees are good at handling conflict.
+They can identify the interests of different parties and enjoy solution-focused negotiation which leads to mutual compromise.
+They express an interest in others, show empathy, and are at the same time equipped with excellent communication skills, persuasion and assertiveness.

 What characterises a lack of this skill?

-Employees with a lack of diplomacy tend to have negative and aggressive conflicts and huge disagreements with others.
-Their discussions with others might often include inappropriate expression of anger like yelling, screaming, or passive aggressive behaviour.
-The result can be unsolvable conflicts and dissatisfaction with discussion outcomes.
+Employees with a lack of diplomacy tend to create conflict and prolong disagreements.
+They might be prone to inappropriate expressions of anger or passive-aggressive behaviour.
 Alternatively, they may find themselves too passive, working around problems instead of addressing them head on.
-Additionally, they may find it difficult to compromise and to let go of their own interest.
-Because they often do not prepare alternative solutions they might feel unable to compromise.
-Showing empathy and identifying the needs and interests of their colleagues is a challenge for them.
+Showing empathy and identifying the needs and interests of their colleagues is often a challenge for them.

 ‘Diplomacy is the art of telling people to go to hell in such a way that they ask for directions.’ – Winston Churchill